badass-techie/Handwritten-Text-Reader/README.md

 <a name="getting-started"></a>
 ## Getting Started

-- Navigate to bin/ and run CharacterReader.exe if you are on windows (if you use linux/mac, you'll have to build the source files and run the output).
+- Navigate to bin/ and run HandwrittenTextReader.exe if you are on windows (if you use linux/mac, you'll have to build the source files and run the output).

 - Enter the relative path of the image.
 The program supports bitmap images of 28 by 28 pixels.
 You can use the images in data/sample-images/